dplecko/binsense/README.md

-### Sensitivity Analysis for Causal Effects Under Imperfectly Observed Binary Data: Application to the Obesity Paradox
+### Sensitivity Analysis for Causal Effects Under Imperfectly Observed Binary Confounding: Application to the Obesity Paradox

-In this repository you can find the code necessary to reproduce the results from the paper ``Sensitivity Analysis for Causal Effects Under Imperfectly Observed Binary Data: Application to the Obesity Paradox''.
+In this repository you can find the code necessary to reproduce the results from the paper ``Sensitivity Analysis for Causal Effects Under Imperfectly Observed Binary Confounding: Application to the Obesity Paradox''.

 #### Reproducing the Results